omegadefender/food-marketplace/README.md

 22. **Discuss methods you will use to protect information and data.**
 ```
 By design the models are seperated from user authentication and personal information.
-User authentication is implemented using devise.c
+User authentication is implemented using devise.

 Personal information such as name and contact number will be kept on a seperate table that is associated with the user table.
 The Profile table authorisation will be checked using pundit.
 This is so that unauthorised users cannot edit another person's profile.
 Pundit will also be used to check the users access control to their product.
 Users who have posted the product should be able to edit or delete their own product while other users can only view the product and purchase it